MayurKasidariya/IdentityServerDemo/README.md

                 //Your Apis
             }
         ```
-# Setup WebApp with access api with OpenId Connect using Identity server
+# Setup WebApp with access API with OpenId Connect using Identity server

 ### 3. IdsWebApp Project
 1. add new project of of ASP.NET CORE MVC(.NET 5.0) using any name in code name is `IdsWebApp`, it's include default controllers and Views